khoowx/AI300_Projects/README.md

 ### Feedback from Instructor

-Great work, Siva and Wan Xiang!
+Great work, Wan Xiang!
 Glad to see that you've managed to achieve an AUC of close to 0.9, which is on the higher end, even after feature selection :)

 Since you both have challenged yourselves to go above and beyond, I'd like to encourage you to think about further areas of improvement: